 2. High Combined Load Capacity

-This combined load capacity eliminates the need for separate thrust bearings in many applications, simplifying the bearing arrangement and reducing the number of failure points.
+This combined load capacity eliminates the need for separate thrust bearings in many applications, which simplifies the bearing arrangement and reduces failure points.

 3. Tolerance for Mounting Imperfections